danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 - `function checkEdges()`: This function is to check if the ant moves out of the four edges, then it will continue at the other end.

+Technically speaking, there is no new syntax as the 2-dimensional arrays have been covered briefly in Chapter 4 - Data Capture.
+However, there may be new use of 2-dimensional arrays and nested for-loops.

+## 2-dimensional Arrays

+## Nested for-loops

 ## Exercise in class
 Discussion: